PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --standard=PEAR --sniffs=Generic.PHP.LowerCaseConstant,PEAR.WhiteSpace.ScopeIndent /path/to/code

-The following example will run all sniffs in the PEAR standard except for the two specificed:
+The following example will run all sniffs in the PEAR standard except for the two specified:

     $ phpcs --standard=PEAR --exclude=Generic.PHP.LowerCaseConstant,PEAR.WhiteSpace.ScopeIndent /path/to/code